-The southern end of the double - storied building has stairs leading directly to the terrace.
+The southern end of the double - storeys building has stairs leading directly to the terrace.
 The northern end of the terrace contains a swimming pool of floral design there is a similar pool just below it on the first floor.
 The terrace has two domed pavillion on the southern and northern end of the long Jahaz Mahal.
 The northern pavillion is not at the very end of the terrace but just south of the swimming pool.
 The pavilions still contain blue and yellow tiles.

 The hilltop means no groundwater.
 So how did people live on this hill for thousands of years?
 Well, they had incredible water management and purifier system for the royal family and people living inside the Palace.
 You can still see them in some shape, and believe me, each water management point will pleasantly surprise you.

 Hindola Mahal is also known as the Swinging Palace because it's sidewalls slope considerably.
-This is a t-shaped two-storey solid-looking building.
+This is a t-shaped two-storeys solid-looking building.
 Thought to have been constructed by Ghiyathud-Din in the late 1400s A.D. as the Royal Assembly Hall, it has massive walls which were constructed leaning inwards to form buttresses in order to support

 the heavy roof.
 Hence the impression that the building swings in the breeze.
 A steep ramp allowed the Sultan and his entourage to ride on elephants right up to the second storey.
 A T-shaped building was added at a later date and this had an upper storey which was used by the ladies of the court - access was by two different passages.